How to Run a Docker Image as a Container?

 The output (root@3d3b14d41bb4:/#) that you see is the command prompt of the Bash shell session.
 You can now execute commands inside the container.

 Let’s test other commands and see their output.
-For example, you could try running "cd" to change to a different directory or "cat" to display the contents of a file.
+For example, you could try running cd to change to a different directory or cat display a file's contents.

 For a more comprehensive guide on running containers in interactive mode, be sure to check out this blog post, Docker Exec: How to Enter Into a Docker Container's Shell?